 Members who are eligible to make additional contributions may request a new calculation if any of the assumptions used in the original actuarial computations have changed.
 In such cases the member must complete and file with NHRS a Member Request To Update Voluntary Additional Contributions Calculation form (CNHRS 40D).
-Upon completion of the actuarial computations, NHRS will mail to the member a Statement of Additional Contributions, which shows the revised maximum annual amount that the member may contribute in any fiscal year, provided that none of the assumptions used in the actuarial computation subsequently changes (such as the annual rate of compensation and other variables).
+Upon completion of the actuarial computations, NHRS will mail to the member a Statement of Additional Contributions, which shows the revised maximum annual amount that the member may contribute in any fiscal year, provided that none of the assumptions used in the actuarial computation subsequently changes (such as the member's annual rate of compensation and other variables).

 Taxation and Limitations

 After-tax member additional contributions will not be taxed again for Federal income tax purposes.
 However, all employer-paid additional contributions and interest earnings are taxable income to the member when received from NHRS whether as a lump sum distribution or an additional annuity.